Consider breaking a large test up into smaller tests.

 If students encounter any issues with online tests, they are advised to record and report it to the instructor and/or TA immediately.

-For assignment, students should make sure they have submitted their attempts successfully (Blackboard Help)
+For assignment, students should make sure they have submitted their attempts successfully (Blackboard Help: How do I check that my assignment was submitted?)

 (Special Note: The new content editor of v3900.0.0 should resolve the issue) A critical bug which can cause loss of part of the student answer has been identified for essay and short answer questions.
 Hidden declarative html codes were added each time students use copy and paste in the content editor when answering an essay question.
 An answer with less than 300 visible words can be over the size limit and can't be saved.
 Please remind your students the below: